| |

 Vegan Meatloaf

-This vegan meatloaf is hearty, flavorful, and NOT mushy!
-It's packed with plant-based protein from tofu, lentils, and walnuts.
+This vegan meatloaf is hearty, flavorful, and nourishing!
+It's packed with plant-based protein and fiber from tofu, lentils, and walnuts.

 Ingredients